Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Register of Canal Boats 1894

-If you cannot read the details, see below for a summary.
+If you cannot read the details, try 'Ctrl+' a few times to enlarge, or failing that, see below for a summary.

 Registration for the boat 'Samuel'